Loved ones remember, celebrate the life of former Eastwood football star

-Family, friends and loved ones came together to celebrate the life of Eddie (Gino) Cruz with a special prayer service at Crestview Funeral Home on Sunday night.
+EL PASO, Texas (KTSM) — Family, friends, and loved ones came together to celebrate the life of Eddie (Gino) Cruz with a special prayer service at Crestview Funeral Home on Sunday night.

 It was the first step to saying goodbye.